nexconnectio/pynnex/docs/examples.md

     CLI->>CLI: Exit loop and end program
 ```

-This example is great for seeing how PynneX can be scaled up to more realistic, production-like use cases.
+This example is great for seeing how Pynnex can be scaled up to more realistic, production-like use cases.

 ---

 ## stock_monitor_ui.py [(source)](https://github.com/nexconnectio/pynnex/blob/main/examples/stock_monitor_ui.py)
-**Purpose**: Shows how PynneX integrates with a GUI framework (Kivy):
+**Purpose**: Shows how Pynnex integrates with a GUI framework (Kivy):
 - Similar functionality to the console version, but with a graphical UI
 - `StockView` as a Kivy widget updates UI elements when signals fire
 - `set_alert` and `remove_alert` signals triggered from UI and handled by `StockProcessor`